 A kitchen without texture (even with the warmest of colors) can look a little cold and clinical.
 Simple, clean lines and sharp edges are all well and good for a calm and collected space, but there's a very fine line between simple and boring.

 One of the easiest ways to add some texture, depth, and interest to your space is by using wood.
-Here, the addition of exposed wood, and built-in pantry with matching wine shelves warms up the modern green kitchen instantly and creates a more relaxed and friendly feel.
+Here, the addition of exposed wood, and a built-in pantry with matching wine shelves warms up the modern green kitchen instantly and creates a more relaxed and friendly feel.

 3. ...and mix up colors too